Skilsaw Table Saw – Which One To Get?

 If you work on gnarly job sites or have to go up and down stairs a lot, the SPT 99 should be on your short list.
 The wheels on the stand are the biggest of any in the industry.
 Also, the fence is right on par with the Dewalt, often considered one of the best on any job site table saw.
 This saw takes up a ton of space though.

 The last thing that may figure into a purchasing decision is the price.
-The SPT 70 is normally priced at $369 at ACME and can sometimes be found with a free stand.
-The SPT 99 is $499.
+The SPT 70 is normally priced around $370-80 and can sometimes be found with a free stand.
+The SPT99 is usually a few ticks over $500.
 You’ll have to decide if the fence and wheeled stand are worth the $130 price difference.

 About the author